 CHAPTER I, General provisions, Article 3, Definitions, states that “For the purposes of this Decree-law, the following definitions shall apply: a) launching centre means any installation, fixed or mobile, with the purpose of launching or returning space objects, including all equipment that are necessary for the accomplishment of launches or returns; b) space object is i) an object that has been launched or is intended to be launched in space, in particular in orbit or beyond; ii) any vehicle which is intended to launch an object provided for in the previous sub-paragraph; iii) any component part of space objects referred to in the previous sub-paragraphs”.

-Let’s hope that this new national space law will stimulate Europe’s space activity!
+Let’s hope that a national space law in Portugal will stimulate Europe’s space activity!